Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 #### Sending chat messages

 To enable sending chat messages from our app, let's add an input field.
 The SDK provides an action called `sendChatMessage`, which takes a string as its only parameter.
 We will use this action to send chat messages to the room.
 To implement this, let's create a form and render it after the local participant in our HTML markup.
-We also need to keep track of the input values, so let's create a new local state called `text`:
+We also need to keep track of the input value, so let's create a new local state called `text`:

 ```tsx